visgl/loaders.gl/website/docs/api-reference/gltf-loaders/gltf-parser.md

-## `GLTFParser` class (@loaders.gl/gltf)
+# GLTFParser

-the `GLTFParser` class parses GLB-encoded glTF files. glTF files can contain complex scenegraphs with extensions and application defined data annotations.
+The `GLTFParser` class parses GLB-encoded glTF files. glTF files can contain complex scenegraphs with extensions and application defined data annotations.

 To facilitiate working with the loaded data, the `GLTFParser` class provides: